mattkuc/mtg-my-deck/README.md

 - More statistics
 - Additional site for financial statistics of cards for price comparison
 - CRUD for decks of cards

+USED TECHNOLOGIES:
+- Python 3.12
+- SQLite 3
+- Flask

+USED LIBRARIES:
+- Flask
+- Requests
+- OS